maegul/zekell_sqlite/notes.md

   - [ ] batch add all files ahead of database
 * [ ] Delete notes
   * [ ] Remove links
+* [ ] Change note title
+  * Because of the binding between note files and notes in the database, this may not be trivial
+    - `update_note()` works by updating all fields for the record with the provided note id.
+So, for this function, relying on a constant note_id is viable, *so long as a valid file path is provided with the current version of the note, even with a changed title*.
+    - The CLI `update` relies on the note_id to then retrieve the title of the note from which the path of the file is *inferred*.
+This is quick and convenient.
+But, to change the title of a note, a distinct function will be required.
+      + takes note_id (fuzzy too)
+      + obtains full note_id from database along with older title
+      + Searches for note_file with matching note_id
+        * If can't be found, error
+      + performs update using path of actual note file found in search
+    - [X] Update `cli_update` to search for matching notes (by note_id) when the file_path title has changed
+    - [ ] When using the package and not the CLI for the sublime plugin, clean the process up by updating directly with the file's current path and name using the `update_note()` function, checking if the id exists etc.
+    - Updating a note, which is done by starting with the file, will hit an error if the title has been changed (even though the id is unchanged).
 + [ ] Delete Tags
   * Only if not used in any notes!
 - [ ] add to references table